chr-fritz/jolokia-munin-plugin/src/site/markdown/index.md

 # Jolokia Munin Plugin
-The Jolokia Munin Plugin can be used to fetch any nummeric value from a jolokia agent.
+The Jolokia Munin Plugin is a plugin for the [Munin](http://munin-monitoring.org/) monitoring software which helps you to monitor every JVM thats loaded with the [Jolokia](http://jolokia.org/) agent.
 ## Features
 * Multi-Graph Munin Plugin
+* Fetch values form one or more agents over http connections
+* Configureable through XML
-* Can fetch from many agents with one execution
+* Only one JVM execution per Munin-Update